 5) Are you facing them or turned away?

-Again, expresses the desire to be elsewhere or that you are not interested in them.
+Again, it expresses the desire to be elsewhere or that you are not interested in them.

 6) Where are your arms?

-Are you using them to emphasize the topic or are they folded across your body like you are scolding someone or in a stand off?
-Folded arms is a dead give away to being closed to the conversation.
+Are you using them to emphasize the topic, or are they folded across your body like you are scolding someone or in a standoff?
+Folded arms are a dead giveaway to being closed to the conversation.
 If you are closed with your delivery, chances are the message will not be received.